EURASIAN PATENT SYSTEM

 In spite of this fact, all fees for maintenance of the Eurasian Patent are not to be paid until the Eurasian Patent is granted.
 The missed Annuities should be paid after the Grant and only if the Patent Owner decides to choose this country as a territory for validation of the Patent.

-The validity term of the Eurasian Patent is 20 years from the filing date of
+The validity term of the Eurasian Patent is 20 years from the filing date of the application.

 Upon the request of the patentee, the twenty-year term of the Eurasian Patent may be extended in Contracting States whose legislation contains a provision for the extension of the term of national patents.